monsoonmaelstrom/book2/book2.md

 “Aye.
 I expect so.”

-### 9 - We’re Going Home ^^1300 words^^
+### 9 - We’re Going Home ^^1400 words^^

-Five nights later, Liam and I stand on the deck with Davy, Alex, Peter.
+Five nights later, Liam and I stand on the deck with Davy, Alex, and Peter.
 Gavin and Giorgi have gone to get Henry and Lisette.
 Davy was right in saying that we should bring Lisette, and if we’re bringing her, then Henry is an obvious choice as well.
 We didn’t tell either of them beforehand though, which is why Gavin and Giorgi are fetching them now.

-Lewis is going to get in as close to the shore as the barquentine can manage, but we’ll be rowing the dinghy a decent way, and we need to get the timing right.
+Lewis is going to get in as close to the shore of the cape as the barquentine can manage, but we’ll be rowing the dinghy a decent way, and we need to get the timing right.
 I am waiting very impatiently.

 A few minutes later Gavin and Lisette appear, and another minute later, Giorgi and Henry follow.
 The dinghy is already in the water, and we start climbing down into it.
 Gavin first, followed by Lisette, Giorgi, then Henry.
 Peter goes next, and Liam follows him.
 Then Alex, and Davy.